yoshi10321/QuizMaster/quiz-master-api/README.md

 ## Usage
 1. quiz-master-api uses MySql for database. you need to install MySql.
-2. you need to create a database.
+2. to create a database.
 ```
 create database quizmaster;
 ```